vdparikh/code-signing-with-vault/README.md

 # Code Signing with HashiCorp Vault

-This repository demonstrates how to use **HashiCorp Vault's PKI and Transit engines** to securely manage code signing certificates and perform signing operations without exposing private keys.
+Demonstrate how to use **HashiCorp Vault's PKI and Transit engines** to securely manage code signing certificates and perform signing operations without exposing private keys.

 ## **Features**
 - Issue code-signing certificates using Vault's PKI engine.